 HCM software is a collection of HR systems that utilize mobile and cloud-based technology to manage data, generate reports, and provide a seamless user experience.
 These systems usually fall into one of two service models: best-of-breed or unified.

-The right HCM software, whether an HRMS or HRIS, will automate many of those tasks, reducing redundancy, and paperwork while improving accuracy in reporting.
+The right HCM software, whether an HRMS or HRIS, will automate many of those tasks, reducing redundancy and paperwork while improving accuracy in reporting.
 Cloud-based HCM software supports business agility with online tools such as payroll, time and attendance, online training, and more.

 HRMS and HRIS software both streamline HCM tasks, reducing redundancy in data entry.
 Also, they reduce human error in critical business aspects like payroll and benefits management, resulting in fewer mistakes and cost savings.
 Learn more about our HRIS platform here.

 Integrated HCM solutions can automate payroll, saving time and reducing the risk of errors from manual data entry.
 These solutions may also offer flexible pay options, such as early access to wages, pay cards, and the ability to choose pay frequency.